cottrellashley/general_relativity/README.md

 # general_relativity

+(Note: All code was thought of and written by myself, as a self-learning project in python.)

 In the General Relativity foulder, you will find:

 1. Library: A class of widely used tensors, pre-defined for anyone who wished to use them.
 All arguments must be SymPy sympy.symbol objects.